I enjoy going to the occasional Padres game at Petco Park, despite never having been a big baseball fan.

 Everyone’s personal circumstances will dictate their preferred method of travel to and from Petco Park for a Padres game.
 Paid parking lots are available near the stadium.
 And, there’s always Uber.

 My personal preference is to take the San Diego Trolley.
-It’s $6 for a round-trip ticket.
-There’s a stop just a couple/few blocks from the stadium main entrance.
+It’s still only $6 for a Day Pass, which can be used as a round-trip ticket when going to a Padres game.
+That price has been held at $6 for years, making it a notable bargain in light of inflation in recent years.
+There’s a stop just a couple/few blocks from the stadium’s main entrance.

-Personally, I prefer to park (for free) at the Old Town station and take the roughly 15-minute ride to Petco Park from there.
-One advantage to this, I’ve found, is that, because the $6 ticket allows you to get on-and-off the Trolley, you can stop in Little Italy on the way to/from the stadium to enjoy some food and drinks, if you like, all without the need for anyone to drive or any added cost.
-(The same would apply to Seaport Village, and other Trolley stops.)
+Personally, in the past, I preferred to park (for free) at the Old Town station and take the roughly 15-minute ride to Petco Park from there.
+One advantage to this, I’ve found, is that, because the $6 ticket allows you to get on and off the Trolley, you can stop in Little Italy on the way to/from the stadium to enjoy some food and drinks, if you like, all without the need for anyone to drive or any added cost.
+(The same would apply to Seaport Village and other Trolley stops.).
+But in recent years, that parking lot has become more crowded at Old Town.
+So, I have used the nearby Balboa Avenue and Nobel Drive stations instead to get there from the La Jolla area.

 Free Attractions at Petco